-DVD -Digital Video Disc or Digital Versatile Disc - An optical digital disc for storing movies and data eBook - An eBook is an electronic version of a traditional print book that can be read by using a personal computer or by using an eBook reader.
+DVD -Digital Video Disc or Digital Versatile Disc - An optical digital disc for storing movies and data Easy Book -A book for young children, such as a picture book or a beginning reader eAud - A digital version of a recorded book.

+eBook - An eBook is an electronic version of a traditional print book that can be read by using a personal computer or by using an eBook reader.